 Tickets to Last Night of the Proms

 There’s something about Last Night of the Proms that make our Christmas juices flow.
 The wonderful night of music and patriotism at London’s famous Royal Albert Hall – and in parks around the UK – is wonderfully celebratory.
 That definitely has something to do with it.
 But it also somehow draws a line under summer.
 The Proms season is over for another year, the children are back at school, autumn is here and Christmas will soon peak its head over the parapet.
 Tickets for the event are available through the Royal Albert Hall website, but will sell out fast.
 They might just make an ideal early Christmas present for the music lover or passionate patriot in your life.
-And if you miss out this year, plan ahead to secure tickets next year.
+And if you miss out – or have missed out – this year, plan ahead to secure tickets next year.

 Also consider visiting the Royal Albert Hall for its enticing array of shows and performances throughout December’s Christmas Festival, including carol concerts.
 For a full list of Christmas events go to royalalberthall.com.